Serious Personal Injury Recovery For Motorcycle Collisions

 Common Motorcycle Accident Injuries

 Motorcyclists do not have the same structural protections that drivers of cars and trucks enjoy.
 Therefore, the likelihood of serious bodily injury or death increases when a motorcycle is involved in a motor vehicle collision.
-Motorcyclists generally have the same rights and duties as those driving larger cars and trucks.
-Unfortunately, sometimes motorcycles are not as easily identifiable, especially when drivers are speeding or distracted, such as with cell phones.
+Motorcyclists have the same rights and duties as those driving larger cars and trucks.
+Unfortunately, sometimes they are not as easy to see, especially when other drivers are speeding or distracted with their cellphone.

-Because of the design of motorcycles, motorcyclists are more prone to certain serious injuries than a driver or passenger in a motor vehicle.
+Because of the design of motorcycles, motorcyclists are more prone to severe injuries than a driver or passenger in other vehicles.
 Some of these injuries include:

-- Traumatic brain injuries and head injuries (although wearing a properly-fitted helmet can greatly reduce the chances of suffering a severe head injury);
+- Traumatic brain injuries and head injuries (although wearing a properly fitted helmet can significantly reduce the chances of suffering a severe head injury

 - Pelvic and hip injuries, mainly as the result of the way the rider must straddle the motorcycle and the stress placed on these joints during a crash

-We encourage you to independently survey the traffic when you are driving and notice how many drivers of cars and trucks are using cell phones while driving versus those riding motorcycles.
-The odds are that you will see very few motorcyclists using cell phones to check e-mails or text because they are generally singularly focused on the road.
-We at Burnett Law, P.A. take a particular interest in motorcycle accidents as Attorney Lee Reeder is an avid motorcycle rider.
+We encourage you to independently survey the traffic when you are driving and notice how many drivers of cars and trucks are using cellphones while driving versus those riding motorcycles.
+The odds are that you will see very few motorcyclists using phones to check emails or texts because they are generally singularly focused on the road.
+We at Burnett Law, P.A., take a particular interest in motorcycle accidents as attorney Lee Reeder is an avid motorcycle rider.